2 Ways To Trigger Elementor Popup in the WordPress Native Menu (without installing another plugin)

 trigger elementor popup using the Open By Selector

-Please note that you should have Elementor Pro installed and using the WordPress native menu.
+Note: You should have Elementor Pro installed and using the WordPress native menu.

 Step 1: Make sure your popup is already created.

-Step 2: Go to popup settings.
-In the Elementor editor > popup settings (located at the bottom left corner of the panel) > advanced > in the “Open by selector” field give it a class name like .nativefeedback (save and close popup settings editor)
+Step 2: Go to popup Settings in the Elementor editor (located at the bottom left corner of the panel) > Advanced > Open by selector, give it a Class name like .nativefeedback

 Step 4: Create a menu item using the custom URL option.
-Give it a name (Native pop) and in the URL sections, just use #
+Give it a name (Native pop) and in the URL sections, just use #.

 Step 5: On the Native pop custom menu item (where we want to trigger our popup on click), add .nativefeedback to the CSS Classes

-Now this menu item added should trigger and open that specific popup :)
+Now this menu item added should trigger and open that specific popup.

 To Read: Case Study: What is Site Structure and How To Get SiteLinks